 Historians generally believe that the cigar was invented by the ancient Mayans, who would wrap the tobacco in a palm or a plantain leave and smoke it.
 Archaeologists have even discovered an ancient Mayan pot from the 10th century that depicts a Mayan man puffing on one of these very early cigars.

 When Christopher Columbus came over to the New World he was one of the first Westerners to discover tobacco.
-The local Indians showed him how they smoked the tobacco leaves and Columbus and his lieutenants quickly adapted the habit.
+The local Indians showed him how they smoked the tobacco leaves and Columbus and his lieutenants quickly adopted the habit.
 When they brought the idea back home, smoking became quite popular in Spain and Portugal.
 The French ambassador to Portugal, Jean Nicot, popularized cigar smoking in France and nicotine was named after him.
 It was around this time that manufacturers in Spain started wrapping the dried tobacco in papers rather than leaves.
-After that, many companies started to grow tobacco and mass produce cigars.
+After that, many companies started to grow tobacco and mass-produce cigars.

-Cigars continued to grow in popularity all over the world, with the USA consuming approximately 300 million by the middle of the 19th century.
+Cigars continued to grow in popularity all over the world, with the USA consuming approximately 300 million cigars by the middle of the 19th century.
 Tampa, Florida became a cigar hotspot and many Cuban cigar-makers migrated there.